Not all purchase prices are the same

 “Transfer of risk” at the time of the purchase price agreement

-• Determining the purchase price: This method also involves agreeing a purchase price based on the latest available information on the company, often the date of the most recent (annual) financial statements, as the audited annual financial statements are a reliable source of data for both parties.
+- Determining the purchase price: This method also involves agreeing a purchase price based on the latest available information on the company, often the date of the most recent (annual) financial statements, as the audited annual financial statements are a reliable source of data for both parties.

 In contrast to method 1, however, the purchase price is final.
 However, as the buyer has no access to or influence on the development of the target company until the final transfer (closing) (or may not have [1]), the company is virtually “closed” by both parties in its current state.
-Economic changes in the typical course of business from this locked-box date are therefore in favor or at the expense of the buyer.
+Economic changes in the typical course of business from this locked-box date are therefore in favor or at the expense of the buyer. - No unusual capital movements: However, the “closing” is intended to prevent capital outflows that are not part of the typical ordinary course of business (i.e. are not attributable to the buyer) from occurring until the final transfer.
+A list of such atypical capital outflows (leakage) is expressly agreed in the purchase price.
+Examples include dividends to the sellers or excessive management fees.

-• Interest on the purchase price:
+- Interest on the purchase price:

-In return, however, the buyer often receives a pre-agreed interest rate on the purchase price, which is not transferred to him on the locked box date, but only a few months later at closing.
+In return, however, the seller often receives a pre-agreed interest rate on the purchase price, which is not transferred to him on the locked box date, but only a few months later at closing.

-In practice, the idea that the buyer is already entitled to any profit entitlement for the current year is included in the amount of interest to be agreed.
+In practice, the idea that the buyer is already entitled to any profit entitlement for the current year is included in the amount of interest to be agreed. - No purchase price adjustment, but replacement of the leakage:

 As all company changes from the locked-box date onwards are already “for the account” of the buyer, there is no need for a purchase price adjustment at the time of the final transfer.
 Any profit or loss generated during this period is transferred together with the company.
 It also cannot be distributed to the seller in the short term without consequences, as the seller must reimburse the buyer in full for any capital movements (leakage) not associated with the typical course of business.